yfgeek/Recipe/Stir-fried Pork with Bell Pepper Recipe.md

 <img src="images/1/IMG_0611.JPG" width="85%" height="85%" />

-12.Turn off the power till the evaporation of water and pour them into the bowl.
+12.Turn off the power till the evaporation of water and pour them into the dish.

 <img src="images/1/IMG_0614.JPG" width="85%" height="85%" />